thephpleague/commonmark/docs/index.md

 # Sponsors

-We'd like to thank the following people for supporting the ongoing development of this project:
+We'd like to extend our sincere thanks the following sponsors who support ongoing development of this project:

+ - [Tidelift](https://tidelift.com/subscription/pkg/packagist-league-commonmark?utm_source=packagist-league-commonmark&utm_medium=referral&utm_campaign=readme) for offering support to both the maintainers and end-users through their [professional support](https://tidelift.com/subscription/pkg/packagist-league-commonmark?utm_source=packagist-league-commonmark&utm_medium=referral&utm_campaign=readme) program
  - [RIPS Technologies](https://www.ripstech.com/) for supporting this project with a complimentary [RIPS SaaS](https://www.ripstech.com/product/) license
  - [JetBrains](https://www.jetbrains.com/) for supporting this project with complimentary [PhpStorm](https://www.jetbrains.com/phpstorm/) licenses

-Are you interested in sponsoring this project?
-[Make a pledge via Patreon](https://www.patreon.com/join/colinodell) and we may include your name here!
+Are you interested in sponsoring development of this project?
+See <https://www.colinodell.com/sponsor> for a list of ways to contribute!